tmaone/homebrew-brew/README.md

 # Personal Meta-tap
-## contains homebrew taps manaded as git subtrees
+## contains homebrew taps managed as git subtrees
 ----

 ## How do I install these formulae?